AllenSWDB/allenswdb.github.io/databook/physiology/ophys/BCI/BCI-overview.md

 **Technique**

-We used resonant-scanning 2P calcium imaging to record, and two-photon photostimulation to perturb, the activity of populations of neurons in layer 2/3 of primary motor cortex (M1).
+We used resonant-scanning 2P calcium imaging to record, and 2P photostimulation to perturb, the activity of populations of neurons in layer 2/3 of primary motor cortex (M1).
 These experiments rely on neurons that co-express the calcium indicator GCaMP and the light-activated ion channel ChRmine.
 We used a variety of expression strategies in this dataset,